Table of Contents

 Personal Information, Protection of Privacy and Confidentiality

-You acknowledge that we may still include newsletters and marketing materials with other required communications sent to Owners (such as statements of account, T-5 slips, renewal notices, etc.).
+You acknowledge that we may still include newsletters and marketing materials with other required communications sent to Owners (such as statements of Account, T-5 slips, renewal notices, etc.).

-Owners may contact the Privacy Officer by calling at 1-800-265-5935 or via email to email@example.com or by writing to the attention of the Privacy Officer, Libro Credit Union, 217 York St., 4th Floor, London ON, N6A 5P9.
+Owners may contact the Privacy Officer by calling 1-800-265-5935, by emailing mailto:email@example.com or by writing to the attention of the Privacy Officer, Libro Credit Union, 217 York St., 4th Floor, London ON, N6A 5P9.